fareezahmed/fpss.github.io/_posts/2015-10-05-organisation-index.markdown

 date:   2015-10-05
 type: "org"

-info: "Faculty of Business Economics PhD student society (FPSS) as an organization aims to enhance and cultivate a sense of community among PhD students of the faculty at the University of Melbourne.
+info: "Hi, Faculty of Business Economics PhD student society (FPSS) as an organization aims to enhance and cultivate a sense of community among PhD students of the faculty at the University of Melbourne.
 The society consists of five sub-committees and the members of the committees are elected through annual elections."

 plan: "The PASC will fulfill its mandate by undertaking three (3) main events each year.
 These events are:<br><br>